-Three Mo onths Ende d
+Three Mo nths Ende d

-Sa ales Pretax (Lo ss) Income After-tax (L oss) Incom e
+S ales Pretax (Lo ss) Income After-tax (L oss) Incom e

-(In millions) millions) March 30, 2008 March 25, 2007 March 30, 2008 Mar Marcl ı 25, 2007 7 March 30, 2008 March 25, 2007
+(In millions) March 30, 2008 March 25, 2007 March 30, 2008 March 25, 2007 March 30, 2008 March 25, 2007

 Raytheon Aircraft \$ \$ 642 \$ \$ 44 \$ \$ 29

 Flight Options 124 (1) (11) (1) (10)

 Other Discontinued Operations (2) 4 (1) 3

 Total \$ \$ 766 \$ (3) \$ 37 \$ (2) \$ 22

 In 2007, we sold our Raytheon Aircraft Company (Raytheon Aircraft) and Flight Options LLC (FO) businesses.
 We have presented Raytheon Aircraft, FO and our other previously disposed businesses (Other Discontinued Operations) as discontinued operations for all periods.
 We retained certain assets and liabilities of these disposed businesses, which resulted in the post-sale residual activity for the periods presented.
-The residual activity relating to the disposed businesses appears in discontinued operations in the post-sale periods and the prior operating results of these businesses appear in discontinued operations in the pre-sale periods.
+The residual activity relating to the disposed businesses appears in discontinued operations in the pre-sale periods.
 At March 30, 2008, \$69 million was included in non-current assets primarily related to our subordinated retained interest in general aviation finance receivables sold by Raytheon Aircraft and \$75 million was included in current liabilities related to certain environmental and product liabilities, aircraft lease obligations and various contract obligations.
 We also have certain tax obligations relating to these disposed businesses, including tax obligations incurred prior to the sales of these businesses.
 The income tax-related items are included in our income tax disclosures.
 The IRS is currently conducting a federal excise tax audit related to the treatment of certain FO customer fees and charges.
 Although we believe that an unfavorable outcome is not probable, the ultimate resolution of this matter is uncertain and difficult to predict; however, any potential liability is not expected to have a material adverse effect on our financial position, results of operations or liquidity.
 We also retained certain U.K. pension assets and obligations for a limited number of U.K. pension plan participants as part of the Raytheon Aircraft sale, which we have included in our pension disclosures.